 Submission Specifications:

-Technical proposals have pages limits and specifications as listed in section 2.4 of the RFP main document:
+Technical proposals have specifications as listed in section 2.4 of the RFP main document:

 A complete technical proposal, including attachments and exhibits, should not exceed 1,000 pages in 10 point font with standard margins.
+Note that the following attachments/sections will not count toward the 1,000 page limit:

+List and description of relevant terminations, sanctions, etc. per Section 1 – Background

+Responses to Section 2.4 – Financial Stability

+Job descriptions per Section 2.10 – Administrative and Organizational Structure

+Sample member handbook per Section 4.4 – Enrollment Packet

+Sample provider agreements per Section 6.5 – Provider Agreements

+Sample performance reports per Section 9.0 – Performance Reporting and Incentives

+HEDIS Reports per Section 9.0 – Performance Reporting and Incentives

+Tabs used to delineate sections

 It is the State's preference that the technical proposal be submitted as a single document, however if excessive file size is an issue the State will accept multiple documents.
 The State prefers to not navigate an excessive number of files during the review process.